 Community Boards can grant funds to any group or person for any purpose except for those listed below.

-Applications are being accepted for this fund, the next meeting will be January 2024.
-The metropolitan fund covers activities where the benefit is not just for residents in a defined area but far reaching.
-The focus is in assisting with unforeseen or unexpected costs that could not be predicted.
+Applications are being accepted for this fund.
+The Citywide fund covers activities where the benefit is not just for residents in a defined area but far-reaching.
+The focus is on assisting with unforeseen or unexpected costs that could not be predicted.

 What this fund does not cover